photos/_storypics/NAB_design_400.jpg” hspace=”3″ vspace=”3″ align=”center”>

 “Those people would have been better off getting a voucher for broadband internet systems,” said Hundt.
 “But some felt that we had to keep on this path (of broadcast television.)”

 So the FCC is looking at other paths.
 What does that mean for the broadcasters who’ll have to trek down those paths?

 Among the ideas contemplated in the FCC plan: double up on digital TV channels, sell off underutilized chunks of spectrum, give back some channels altogether, and if those choices don’t work out, consider switching from large antennas to arrays of smaller, cellular antennas that send out signals to small neighborhoods.

 These spell another round of extensive broadcast equipment

 upgrades.
 And, as with the DTV conversion, consumers will have to modify their receiving systems.

 “A lot of reconfiguration will be needed, and it’s going to require a huge investment,” says Kamy Merithew, vice president of marketing for Wegener, which makes equipment

 “If this had been contemplated before the DTV conversion, it could have been all rolled into one.
 It’s now a harder sell.
 From a consumer standpoint you will have to reposition antennas and send in your DTV receiving box to be reconfigured,” says Merithew, who will speak Monday at the NAB Show

 on “Web vs TV: Conflict or Convergence.”

-Some of the spectrum broadcasters control isn’t busy today, but broadcasters would like to retain those “white spaces” for innovations such as 3D and mobile broadcasting.
+Some of the spectrum broadcasters control isn’t busy today, but broadcasters would like to retain those “white spaces” for innovations such as 3D

 Doubling up on a single DTV channel would mean some tough negotiations between competitors in local markets.